Why does a siren change pitch as it passes you?

 The sound of a siren on an emergency vehicle changes as it passes you.
 It shifts from higher to lower pitch.
 As the vehicle moves toward you, the sound waves are pushed together.
 As the vehicle moves past you, the waves are spread apart.
 This effect with light tells astronomers something about our universe.

 The Universe is Expanding

 Astronomers studied the spectra of light from distant galaxies.
 When they did this they noticed something strange.
 The dark lines in the spectrum were in the patterns they expected.
-But they were shifted toward the red end of the spectrum ( Figure below ).
+But they were shifted toward the red end of the spectrum, as shown in Figure below .
 This shift of absorption bands toward the red end of the spectrum is known as redshift .